polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

-Section: Fundamentals
+---
-Sub-section: Rust basics
+title: Rust basics
-Type: reference
+description: An overview of Rust programming conventions and how they're used in Substrate.
+featured_image:
+---

 _The goal of this article is to go over some of Rust's programming paradigms and how they're used in Substrate._
 _In doing so, it explains how Substrate uses no_std and why and the role of generics in Substrate runtimes_.